singhkpratham/geocompr/13-location.md

 The only thing left to do is to convert the spatial point object into a raster (see Section \@ref(rasterization)).
 The `sf` object, `shops`, is converted into a raster having the same parameters (dimensions, resolution, CRS) as the `reclass` object.
-Importantly, the `count()` function is used here to calculate the number shops in each cell.
+Importantly, the `count()` function is used here to calculate the number of shops in each cell.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">If the `shop` column were used instead of the `osm_id` column, we would have retrieved fewer shops per grid cell.
 This is because the `shop` column contains `NA` values, which the `count()` function omits when rasterizing vector objects.</div>\EndKnitrBlock{rmdnote}